-Elizabeth Alexandra Mary Windsor ascended to the throne the previous year at the age of 25, upon the death of her father, King George VI, and is proclaimed queen by her various privy and executive councils shortly afterwards.
+Elizabeth Alexandra Mary Windsor acceded to the throne the previous year at the age of 25, upon the death of her father, King George VI, and is proclaimed queen by her various privy and executive councils shortly afterwards.
 As such, she is Queen of the United Kingdom, Canada, Australia, and New Zealand, and Head of the Commonwealth and Queen of 12 countries that have become independent since her accession: Jamaica, Barbados, the Bahamas, Grenada, Papua New Guinea, Solomon Islands, Tuvalu, Saint Lucia, Saint Vincent and the Grenadines, Belize, Antigua and Barbuda, and Saint Kitts and Nevis.

 Elizabeth was born in London as the first child of the Duke and Duchess of York, later King George VI and Queen Elizabeth Bowes-Lyon (the Queen Mother), and was educated privately at home.
 Her father acceded to the throne on the abdication of his brother Edward VIII in 1936 (The Year of Three Kings), from which time she was the heir presumptive.